llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 ## Putting it all together

-For the sake of simplicity I have encapsulated all the necessary components here in a single monolithic C file detailed below.
+For the sake of simplicity I have encapsulated all the necessary components here in a single monolithic C file contained in a gist here.
 Of course it is much better practice to separate all these components (ALSA, Resonator) into separate files.

-I used CMake to build this project using the following `CMakeLists.txt` file

-and then running the following command line instructions:
+I normally use CMake to build personal projects, but you can compile this using the following command line instructions:

 {% highlight shell %}
-$ cmake .
-$ cmake --build .
+$ gcc -std=gnu11 audio.c -o audio.out -lasound -lm
 {% endhighlight %}

 ## Results